 - They are frustrated with poor maintenance.
 Tenants tire of the slow responses they receive from landlords when they complain about pest problems, leaking faucets, and clogged toilets.
 Eventually, they get frustrated and leave.

 - They have found better places to rent.
-Tenants may leave when they discover they can find a far better place to live at a cheaper rate elsewhere.
+Tenants may leave when they discover they can find a far better jersey city apartments for rent to live in a cheaper rate elsewhere.

 A property management company tries to make sure that tenants don’t leave for these types of reasons.
 Property management companies will try to avoid arbitrarily increasing rents, will respond quickly when repairs need to be made, and will make an effort to ensure their rents are competitively priced for the area.